Dates for Spring Gardening Classes are Set!

 Enjoy a cup of tea and have a walk about our farm to discuss sustainable living.
 We will talk about simple techniques to incorporate ecology and permaculture into your landscape.
 We will also discuss appropriate technologies and which sustainable options you can take advantage of.
 Timing and planning are everything and getting a good idea of where to start, or continue is best done with a warm beverage and friends.
 Bring pictures of your property for personalized advice.

 Have you always wanted to learn how to work with metal?
-We offer flexible schedules and affordably priced classes for individuals and small groups on basic welding and smithing techniques from an experienced instructor with a degree in welding.
+We offer flexible schedules and affordably priced classes for individuals and small groups on basic welding and smithing techniques from an experienced instructor.
 Our shop is located on the farm, offering you the ability to get hands-on experience in creating your own tools and having your own shop for farm/homesteading purposes.
 Learn metal-working techniques, how to set up a shop, and how to acquire/make tools needed for the tasks of sustainable living.
 Contact us for information about private classes.